DaphneRR/TopographX/README.md

 This feature is not currently available (sadly), but will be added soon.
 For now, image capture can be achieved by "Print Screen" on a full-screen display of TopographX.\
 Otherwise, we recommend using the Fraps software which allows for high-quality image and video capture.

+## Making online images
+This section is not detailed yet, stay tuned, it will be soon!

 ## contact
 Please, do not hesitate to contact us at drr@tuta.io or a.dieulesaint@gmail.com if you wish to contribute to the project (coded in Unity, C#), report a bug, give us feedback or suggestions for future releases.